cs1302uga/cs1302-tutorials/javafx/javafx.md

       Prism-ES2 Error : GL_VERSION (major.minor) = 1.4
       ```

-   1. A scary error message similar to the following will appear and no GUI app will appear
+   1. A scary <a name="fbConfigs2">error message</a> similar to the following will appear and no GUI app will appear
       on your screen (don't panic):

       ```